-The ionospheric plasma's properties were successfully investigated by using experiments with high-power, high-frequency radio waves in recent years.
+During the last four decades, experiments with high-power, high-frequency radio waves were successfully used for the investigation of the ionospheric plasma's properties.
 Many interesting results concerning the ionosphere modification by a powerful HF wave were obtained [Gustavsson et al., 2001 and references therein].
-It turns out that significant variations in the electron temperatures and densities can be produced by powerful HF waves in the F layer.
-Moreover, the experimental investigations were accompanied by simulation studies of the ionosphere's response to HF heating.
+It turns out that powerful HF waves can produce significant variations in the electron temperatures and densities in the F layer.
+The details of the response of the F region to a powerful HF wave may be investigated by using numerical models.
 In particular, the mathematical model of the F layer, which can be affected by a powerful HF wave, has been developed by Mingaleva and Mingalev [1997].
-This model has been used to simulate the influence of the HF wave power and frequency on the expected response of the high-latitude F layer to HF heating [Mingaleva and Mingalev, 2002; Mingaleva et al., 2003; Mingaleva and Mingalev, 2003].
-This model has been recently utilized to study the expected F-layer response to powerful HF waves with different frequencies for the "Sura" heating facility (Nizhny Novgorod, Russia) for nocturnal conditions [Mingaleva and Mingalev, 2006].
-It has been found that the strong dependence exists of heater induced electron temperature and concentration changes at the level of the F2-layer peak on the incident wave frequency for nocturnal conditions.
-The purpose of this paper is to examine how the value of the effective absorbed power affects the changes in the large-scale structure of the middle-latitude F2 layer near to the "Sura" heating facility for nocturnal conditions.
+This model has been used to simulate the influence of the HF wave power, frequency and modulation regime on the expected response of the high-latitude F layer to HF heating [Mingaleva and Mingalev, 2002; Mingaleva et al., 2003; Mingaleva and Mingalev, 2003; Mingaleva et al., 2009].
+This model has been recently utilized to study the expected F-layer response to powerful HF waves with different frequencies and powers for the "Sura" heating facility (Nizhny Novgorod, Russia) for nocturnal conditions [Mingaleva and Mingalev, 2006; Mingaleva and Mingalev, 2009].
+The purpose of this paper is to examine how the value of the effective absorbed power affects the changes in the large-scale structure of the middle-latitude F2 layer near to the "Sura" heating facility for daytime conditions.